The Pentagon War

 "I think," the gruff voice resumed, "I think we're looking at Alpha Centauri B!"
 The picture moved again.
 "And — holy damnation!
 Is that a spacecraft?!"

 Monidas leaned closer.
 Yes!
 There it was, plain as day.
 Its shape was foreign, but the parabolic dishes were unmistakable.
 An unmanned radio relay!
-Or at least, the front half of one — the relay's hull ended abruptly, right at the same invisible boundary where the stars winked in and out in the changing view.
+Or at least, the front half of one — the relay's hull appeared to ended abruptly, right at the same invisible boundary where the stars winked in and out in the changing view.

 "If the scientists are right," the gruff voice continued, "We should be able to communicate with that spacecraft.
 We're going to try sending a radio message to it.
 I'm switching the audio feed so we can listen in on the radio traffic."